 - Look for Cards That Offer Favorable Terms for a Balance Transfer

-- Make Sure You Understand the Details of the Card
+- Make Sure You Understand the Fine Print

 - Apply for the New Card

-- Do the Balance Transfer Within the Specified Time
+- Complete the Balance Transfer Within the Specified Time

 - Make Sure You Pay Off the Debt